 Second Chief Directorate USSR (SCD) / Второе главное управление КГБ СССР (ВГУ)

 Grigorenko, Grigoriy Fyodorovich, KGB Lieutenant General, Chief of the Second Chief Directorate 1970-1982; Responsible for the overall TRIANON operation.
 See Wikipedia for Григоренко, Григорий Фёдорович

 Boyarov, Vitaliy Konstantinovich, retired KGB Lieutenant General, First Deputy Chief of the SCD.
 Head of the investigation to catch Ogorodnik.
 See Wikipedia for Бояров, Виталий Константинович

-- Interview with Aleksandr Khinsteyn / (Hinstine) Tass is Authorized to Announce 20 Years Later (also partially published in Moskovski Komsomolets.
+Interview with Aleksandr Khinsteyn / (Hinstine) Tass is Authorized to Announce 20 Years Later published in Moskovski Komsomolets.
 This is the first known information on the actual details versus that given by Julian Semyonov.

 Rasshchepov, Yevgeni Mikhaylovich, KGB Major then Lieutenant General, 1960s-1997, Chief of the First Department of the SCD (Counterintelligence against USA).